 EB: What has been your most powerful realization?

 DLT: It would be that it is 100% possible to be in control of your body.
 I spent many years fearful of gaining weight and falling into the trap of settling for mediocrity.

 Only there will you find the best version of you!
 Always be striving for improvement.
 Don’t allow yourself to become complacent because that is a prescription for falling back into old bad habits.

 EB: What are you most proud of?

-DLT: I’m most proud of the affect I have had on the quality of life of the people I’ve worked with over the years.
-Their physical, emotional and psychological changes have literally been “food for my soul.”
+DLT: I’m most proud of the effect I have had on the quality of life of the people I’ve worked with over the years.
+Their physical, emotional, and psychological changes have literally been “food for my soul.”

 I’ve been blessed with the gift of inspiration and I feel it is my responsibility to use this gift to help others.